Nasdanika/html/repository/src/site/markdown/emf.md

 Although from the bank's point of view, which is reflected in the model, customer accounts are owned by the bank because there might be several account owners, from the customer point of view customer's accounts are owned by the customer.
 This class customizes the default behavior by listing customer account view actions as navigation children, so they appear in the navigation panel.
-This class also customizes the icon and ``execute()`` method to show a table of accounts with their balances.
+This class also customizes the icon, because there is no icon model annotation for the Customer EClass, and ``execute()`` method to show a table of accounts with their balances.

 ```
 public class CustomerViewAction extends EObjectViewAction<Customer> {